danterolle/PyDecentralize/README.md

 A lightweight, educational client for the Nostr decentralized social network protocol, developed as a project for the **Internet of Things Based Smart Systems** course.

-## Overview

-PyDecentralize is a minimal Python implementation of a Nostr client that demonstrates the core functionality of the protocol.
-This project serves as both a learning tool and a foundation for more complex Nostr applications.

 ## Features

 - Connect to Nostr relays via WebSockets